 Choose professional eyebrow shaping.
 A skilled eyebrow shaping can totally transform your face.
 (Prices range from about $30-$60; call your local salon.)
 "The entire eye area can appear 'lifted' and more open, helping women look younger and much more polished," explains New York City-based celebrity makeup artist Ramy Gafni.
 Maintenance simply involves "cleaning up" brows underneath and removing only the strays on top.

 Eyebrow coloring: keep the color close to your hair color (one shade darker than your locks).
 Since eyebrow coloring at home can easily go wrong (you don't want to take any chances working that close to your eyes), experiment with makeup pencils and powders.
 Women with very dark hair can try brown, while a taupe color works for blondes or most brunettes, according to Giselle, a colorist at Pierre Michel Salon in New York City, who suggests lightly feathering it into brows.
-(We like Revlon Brow Fantasy in Dark Blonde, Brunette and Dark Brown, $7.50; at drugstores.)
+(We like Revlon Brow Fantasy in Dark Blonde, Brunette and Dark Brown.)

 [header = Beauty tips for at-home makeovers: lip plumping, smile makeovers and more.]